-When a hosting firm sells more services than it can actually supply, this is referred to as overselling.
-Large hosting businesses typically have incalculable quantities of hosting capacity (bandwidth pipes, computer servers, staff, and so on) that could never be used by a single website.
+The act of overselling occurs when a hosting company offers more services than it can deliver.
+Large hosting providers generally have incalculable quantities of hosting capacity (bandwidth pipes, computer servers, staff, and so on) that could never be used up by a single website.

-Similarly, most websites, such as the typical corporate website, require extremely minimal resources to run on a regular basis.
-Because the majority of resources on their servers are underutilized, hosting businesses (that offer unlimited hosting) can simply resell such underutilized hosting capacity (aka overselling).
+Similarly, most websites, such as the normal corporate website, require extremely minimal resources to run on a regular basis.
+Because the majority of resources on their servers are underutilized.
+For example a customer buy a hosting plan with 5GB of bandwidth and 100GB of storage and host a website that hardly uses half of these resources.
+Hosting businesses (that offer unlimited hosting) can simply resell such underutilized hosting capacity.